-Below is a summary of progress as at March 2024.
-All jurisdictions full March 2024 reports can be found at https://treasury.gov.au/policy-topics/housing/increasing-housing-supply.
+Below is a summary of progress as at September 2024.
+More Information and all jurisdictions full September 2024 reports can be found at https://treasury.gov.au/policy-topics/housing/increasing-housing-supply.

-The March 2024 reports show that significant progress has been made by all jurisdictions in delivering on the Blueprint but given the ambition of national housing supply targets, on-going work is needed.
+The September 2024 reports show that significant progress has been made by all jurisdictions in delivering on the Blueprint but given the ambition of national housing supply targets, on-going work is needed.
 Further reforms to address non-planning constraints such as labour and material shortages and access to finance are likely needed if governments are to meet their ambitious national housing targets.